CIS Critical Security Controls Navigator

 9/9 Safeguards

-Show Unselected
+Hide Unselected

 IG1IG2IG3

 Establish and maintain contact information for parties that need to be informed of security incidents.
-Contacts may include internal staff, third-party vendors, law enforcement, cyber insurance providers, relevant government agencies, Information Sharing and Analysis Center (ISAC) partners, or other stakeholders.
+Contacts may include internal staff, service vendors, law enforcement, cyber insurance providers, relevant government agencies, Information Sharing and Analysis Center (ISAC) partners, or other stakeholders.
 Verify contacts annually to ensure that information is up-to-date.

 IG1IG2IG3

-Establish and maintain an enterprise process for the workforce to report security incidents.
+Establish and maintain an documented enterprise process for the workforce to report security incidents.
 The process includes reporting timeframe, personnel to report to, mechanism for reporting, and the minimum information to be reported.
 Ensure the process is publicly available to all of the workforce.
 Review annually, or when significant enterprise changes occur that could impact this Safeguard.

 IG1IG2IG3